drvinceknight/pfm/book/tools-for-mathematics/06-probability/how/main.md

 basket
 ```

-We can also combine lists together:
+You can also combine lists together:

 ```{code-cell} ipython3
 other_basket = ["Toothpaste"]